kvarak/dnd/docs/_Classes/druid.md

  **Unicorn Spirit**.
 The unicorn spirit lends its protection to those nearby.
 You and your allies gain advantage on all ability checks made to detect creatures in the spirit’s aura.
 In addition, if you cast a spell using a spell slot, that restores hit points to any creature inside or outside the aura, each creature of your choice in the aura also regains hit points equal to your druid level.

 ### Mighty Summoner
-Starting at 6th level, beasts and fey that you conjure are more resilient than normal.
+Beasts and fey that you conjure are more resilient than normal.
 Any beast or fey summoned or created by a spell that you cast gains the following benefits:
-* The creature appears with 2 extra hit points per Hit Die.
+- The creature appears with 2 extra hit points per Hit Die.
-* The damage from its natural weapons is considered magical for the purpose of overcoming immunity and resistance to nonmagical attacks and damage.
+- The damage from its natural weapons is considered magical for the purpose of overcoming immunity and resistance to nonmagical attacks and damage.

 ### Guardian Spirit
-Beginning at 10th level, your Spirit Totem safeguards the beasts and fey that you call forth with your magic.
+Your Spirit Totem safeguards the beasts and fey that you call forth with your magic.
 When a beast or fey that you summoned or created with a spell ends its turn in your Spirit Totem aura, that creature regains a number of hit points equal to half your druid level.

 ### Faithful Summons
-Starting at 14th level, the nature spirits you commune with protect you when you are the most defenseless.
+The nature spirits you commune with protect you when you are the most defenseless.

 If reduced to 0 hit points or incapacitated against your will, you can immediately gain the benefits of *conjure animals* as if it were cast using a 9th-level spell slot.
 It summons four beasts of your choice that are challenge rating 2 or lower.
-The conjured beasts appear within 20 feet of you.
+The conjured beasts appear within 20 ft of you.
 If they receive no commands from you, they protect you from harm and attack your foes.

 The spell lasts for 1 hour, requiring no concentration, or until you dismiss it.
 Once you use this feature, you can’t use it again until you finish a long rest.